Greginkansas/-openhab-openhab1wiki/Onkyo-Binding.md

     # Port of the Onkyo to control (optional, defaults to 60128)
     # onkyo:<OnkyoId1>.port=

-    # Host of the first Onkyo device to control
+    # Host of the second Onkyo device to control
     # onkyo:<OnkyoId2>.host=
     # Port of the Onkyo to control (optional, defaults to 60128)
     # onkyo:<OnkyoId2>.port=